exist2021/quartz/content/Why Write.md

 # Here are my reasons why the written word is the best form of media

-## Easy Searchability
+## You Can SEARCH Text Unlike Audio and Video

 Firstly, the written word allows for easy searchability.
 Searching within text is simple, unlike trying to find a specific moment in a YouTube video or an audio file.

-If you want to search inside a YouTube video or an audio lecture, you will need to use AI tools to transcribe the content into text.
+If you want to search inside a YouTube video or an audio lecture, you will need to use AI tools (which could be paid tools) to transcribe the content into text.
 So why not have a text file in the first place?

 ## Focused Attention